sous-chefs/cron/README.md

 ### `cron_d`

-The `cron_d` LWRP can be used to manage files in `/etc/cron.d`.
+The `cron_d` custom resource can be used to manage files in `/etc/cron.d`.
 It supports the same interface as Chef's built-in `cron` resource:

 ```ruby
 cron_d 'daily-usage-report' do